mbaker-dev22/mt4-manager-api-python-wrapper/README.md

 With PyMT4ManagerAPI, you can develop MT4 tools with python.

 **Important Notice**
-This repo requires the latest MT$ version, if you don’t have contact us here for further support [<telegram link>](https://t.me/stevenmace)https://t.me/stevenmace
+This repo requires the latest MT4 version, if you don’t have contact us here for further support [<telegram link>](https://t.me/stevenmace)https://t.me/stevenmace